-Work on refining and detailing the residential element of the regional land use plan will continue throughout 2011.
-When completed, this refinement and detailing will provide a housing element of the regional plan.
-The distribution of jobs in the Region as envisioned in the year 2035 regional land use plan will be an important consideration in the preparation of the regional housing plan element.
-The housing planning work will include an inventory and analysis of the existing housing stock and housing occupancy characteristics; the formulation of housing objectives and standards; and the preparation of a housing plan element intended to achieve those objectives and standards, particularly addressing the issues of job-housing balance and affordable housing.
+Work on refining and detailing the residential element of the regional land use plan will be completed in 2012.
+Upon its completion, this refinement and detailing will provide a housing element of the regional plan.
+The distribution of jobs in the Region as envisioned in the year 2035 regional land use plan has been an important consideration in the preparation of the regional housing plan element.
+The housing planning work includes an inventory and analysis of existing housing stock and housing occupancy characteristics and housing objectives and standards.
+The recommended plan, which is expected to be completed in 2012, will be designed to achieve those objectives and standards, particularly addressing the issues of jobhousing balance and affordable housing.